intellicook/app-controller/README.md

 - The formatting are defined in [.editorconfig](./.editorconfig).

 - Always use the `dotnet-ef` tool to create migrations and update the database schema, so that the migration files are consistent.

+## Tests

+The service uses [xUnit](https://xunit.net/) for unit tests and [Moq](https://github.com/devlooped/moq) for mocking.
+The followings are the test projects:

+- [IntelliCook.AppController.Api.UnitTests](IntelliCook.AppController.Api.UnitTests): Unit tests for the API.

+- [IntelliCook.AppController.Api.E2ETests](IntelliCook.AppController.Api.E2ETests): End-to-end tests for the API, which runs the in-memory database to test the API from an HTTP client.